-Further your career in international humanitarian and development aid with the Graduate Certificate in International Community Development.
+Build a career with a positive impact, focusing on international humanitarian and development aid, with the Graduate Certificate in International Community Development at Victoria University.

 This practical postgraduate program offers you a personalised education, including workplace training, for a career in community development in the local and international arena.

 Our graduate certificate is the first of three courses that make up VU’s Master of International Community Development.
-Upon graduation, you’ll be eligible to study our Graduate Diploma in International Community Development.
+Upon graduation, you’ll be eligible to study our Graduate Diploma in International Community Development, which gains you credit towards our masters.

 The Graduate Certificate in International Community Development is enriched by our agreements with other universities (including the National University of Timor Leste (UNTL)) and non-government organisations.

 By choosing this course, you could benefit from a short or long-term study tour.
 These eye-opening tours are organised for the purposes of formal study, combined with experiential learning in a particular culture and society.
-You'll live, experience and engage in different real-life intercultural interactions and take part in seminars hosted or organised by agencies, institutions or organisations approved by the College of Arts & Education.
+You'll live, experience and engage in different real-life intercultural interactions and take part in seminars hosted or organised by agencies, institutions or organisations approved by the College of Arts, Business, Law, Education and IT.

 Victoria University is one of the few universities in Australia that offers regional and contextual studies (e.g. Latin America, Africa and Asia) in community development.